 After you have your dedicated PC as your home media hardware choice, you need to then choose the operating system setup you run.
-Windows and Linux systems work well as media servers.
+Aside from Plex, Windows and Linux systems work well as media servers.
 The next step is to install the external drives if you need more.
 All it takes is to mount the hard drives in the tray.

 After installing the drives, hook up your system to your home network.
-Once that is done, then you will be ready to transfer the files to the NAS.
+Once that is done, then you will be ready to share the files to the NAS.
 When the NAS is full of your video files, you can install the server app.